HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 physical exclusion of a cat -- and it is important to understand this

 from the outset.
-Indeed, as Trevor Williams and Andrew Wilson write in
+Indeed, as Trevor Williams and Andrew Wilson put

 “Let us state categorically that nothing you can do, short of